daiyi/blog/readme.md

-HI MAYBE YOU FOUND ME FROM HACKERNEWS

-THIS IS WEIRD.

-Talk to me on twitter I guess: https://twitter.com/daiyitastic

---

-blog is on the internet here: http://daiyi.co/blog
+blog is on the internet here: https://daiyi.co/blog

 ## How to add comment on a post